Generalizing Hate Speech Detection Using Multi-Task Learning: A Case Study of Political Public Figures: Introduction

-We address the first research question by introducing a novel transfer learning pipeline that trains a classification model using several hate speech datasets in parallel through \textit{Multi-Task Learning} (MTL).
-We fine-tune a single BERT language model to which we attach as many classification heads as there are datasets to train on.\footnote{Implementation and data will be released upon publication} Each classification head is adapted to detect the hate classes specific to its datasets; however, the gradients are back-propagated into a single language model.
+\textbf{Our Solution.} Addressing the first question, we contribute a novel transfer learning pipeline that accounts for the multiple facets of hate and abusive speech by training on multiple datasets in parallel.
+Intuitively, this reduces the bias and increases the generalization of the constructed detection model. \cref{fig:increasing_dataset} ilustrates this process.
+Any labeled dataset (top-left panel of \cref{fig:increasing_dataset}) embeds a degree of bias in defining hate speech compared to the global population -- all possible types of hate speech at a given moment.
+This bias is schematically shown dimensionality-reduced in the bottom-left panel.
+The typical but naive solution to increasing the performance of hate speech detection is to increase the size of the training dataset (top-middle panel).
+However, as the same criteria for constructing the dataset are applied, this results in a similar or even more embedded bias (bottom-middle panel), as the model overfits to a single definition of hate speech.
+Our proposed method learns from multiple labeled datasets (top-right panel), each with its own hate speech domain and labeling criteria.
+These datasets have biases (arrows in the bottom-right panel), which get canceled and averaged out as our model learns a single, more encompassing definition of hate speech.
+We adopt a \textit{Multi-Task Learning} (MTL) technique with Hard Parameter Sharing \citep{baxter_bayesianinformation_1997} to the task of hate speech detection.
+We train on eight publicly available datasets (as opposed to prior literature, which uses 2 or 3 datasets).
+Furthermore, we construct a novel dataset containing social media postings of American public political figures human-annotated for hate and abuse speech\footnote{We publicly release the trained model, the detection and training code, and the American Political Figures dataset, which are available at \url{https://code.research.uts.edu.au/14386080/mtl\_hatespeech}}.
+We fine-tune a single BERT language model \cite{DBLP:journals/corr/abs-1810-04805} to which we attach as many classification heads as datasets to train.
+Each classification head is adapted to detect the hate classes specific to its datasets; however, the gradients are back-propagated into a single language model.
 Intuitively, this constructs a single representation that captures a more generic definition of hate.
-We train on 8 publicly available datasets, to which we add a newly constructed dataset of American public political figures (described below).
-Our model produces strong predictive performances in train/test split scenarios; we compare MTL against 9 state-of-the-art hate speech detection architectures reported on several datasets.
-MTL outperforms the competing approaches (12 wins, 1 draw, 5 loses) on their reported performance measures.
+Our approach differs from existing works in our pipeline architecture and our utilization of MTL across a significantly higher number of hate speech datasets.
+Our model produces strong predictive performances in train/test split scenarios; we compare MTL against nine state-of-the-art hate speech detection architectures reported on several datasets.
+MTL outperforms the competing approaches (12 wins, 1 draw, 7 losses) on their reported performance measures.